 Introduction

-Reproductive health is an umbrella concept, which consists of a range of issues such as abortion, antenatal care, contraception, sexual health including sexually transmitted diseases and variety of reproductive morbidities (Kotwal et al, 2014).
-Each dimension of the reproductive health is important, however, reproductive morbidity, which has enormous impact on health and quality of life of women, has received relatively less attention.Sexual and reproductive health problems are estimated to be 18% of the total global burden of diseases worldwide and 32% of the burden among women in the reproductive age group (Bhanderi and Kannan, 2010).
-Every year an estimated 50 million women are affected by reproductive morbidity and for at least 18 million of them, these morbidities have debilitating effects (Tehrani et al. 2011).
-Culture of silence and taboos surrounding RTIs can severely compromise women’s health and health seeking behaviour (Garg, 2002; Kim, 2012).
-Gender roles, male dominance, lack of freedom, mobility and decision-making, have an effect on treatment seeking behaviour (Nagarkar and Mhaskar, 2014).
+Reproductive health is an umbrella concept, which consists of a range of issues such as abortion, antenatal care, contraception, sexual health including sexually transmitted diseases and variety of reproductive morbidities (Kotwal, include all authors in the first citation, and then et al in subsequent citations 2014).
+Each dimension of the reproductive health is important, however, reproductive morbidity, which has enormous impact on health and quality of life of women, has received relatively less attention, in global health research (?)
+Sexual and reproductive health problems are estimated to be 18% of the total global burden of diseases worldwide and 32% of the burden among women in the reproductive age group (Bhanderi & Kannan, 2010).
+Every year an estimated 50 million women are affected by reproductive morbidity and for at least 18 million of them, these morbidities have debilitating effects (Tehrani see comment above regarding using ‘et al’.
+2011).
+A culture of silence and taboos surrounding reproductive tract infections (RTIs) can severely compromise women’s health and health seeking behavior (Garg, 2002; Kim, 2012).
+Gender roles, male dominance, lack of freedom, mobility and decision-making, have an effect on treatment seeking behaviour (Nagarkar & Mhaskar, 2014).

-In developing countries, unprecedented population growth of the 20th century and the movement of that population from rural to crowded urban places has resulted in an increased frequency of exposure to many diseases including STis.
-These RTI/STIs constitute a huge health and economic burden for developing countries and account for 17 per cent of economic losses because of ill health (Devi and Swarnalatha, 2007).
-Indian society has deep-rooted patriarchal norms, whichresult in inferior status and health of women in the society (Kamalapur, 2013).
+In developing countries, unprecedented population growth of the 20th century and the movement of that population from rural to crowded urban places has resulted in an increased frequency of exposure to many diseases including sexually transmitted infections (STis) How?
+This is quite the leap, this claim needs explanation and a citation.
+These RTI/STIs constitute a pressing health and economic burden for developing countries and account for 17 per cent of economic losses??
+Needs more precision – please find a citation that indicates DALY’s lost due to ill health (Devi & Swarnalatha, 2007).
+Deep-rooted patriarchal norms in Indian culture and society prevent women from seeking health education and other help for RTIs and STIs (Kamalapur, 2013).
 When a syndrome is detected, treatment follows immediately after they make contact with health personnel.
-There is a programme to treat symptoms and other physical consequences of RTIs/STIs.
-However, prevention of RTIs/STIs which is an important public health function is neither implemented nor accounted for in programme.This is a major gap in the existing reproductive and child health programme.
+There is a program to treat symptoms and other physical consequences of RTIs/STIs.
+However, prevention of RTIs/STIs which is an important public health function is neither implemented nor accounted for in program.
+This is a major gap in the existing reproductive and child health programme.
+Unclear.
+Are you stating that despite the availability of health education programs to prevent or treat RTIs/STIs, women do not access them?
+Please clarify.
 This research study is an attempt to bridge the gap by providing intervention to improve knowledge of women with reference to RTIs/STIs using local resources.

+Provide a detailed discussion about the importance and efficacy of peer-education, specifically related to RTIs/STIs.
+Use your Medley et al reference here.

 Purpose of the study

-In this paper we discuss the process and effectiveness of the attempt to provide health education to urban slum women in reproductive age group with specific reference to RTS//STIs using peer education model.
+In this paper we discuss the effectiveness of an intervention to provide health education to urban slum women in reproductive age group with specific reference to RTS//STIs using a peer education model.

 Methodology

 Study Design and Setting

+Write your hypotheses, and provide your connecting statistical tests.

-A quasi-experimental study was undertaken to understand the effectiveness of peer imparted education related to RTIs/STIs on the knowledge and practices of women in the reproductive age group.
-This study included three main steps; development of reproductive health education package with specific reference to RTS/STIs, selection and capacity building of peer educators and lastly delivery of health education by peer educators to women in the community.
+A quasi-experimental describe why is it quasi-experimental study was undertaken to measure the effectiveness of peer imparted education related to the knowledge of RTIs/STIs among women in the reproductive age group.
+This study included three main steps; development of reproductive health education package with specific reference to RTI/STI, selection and capacity building of peer educators and lastly delivery of health education by peer educators to women in the community.
 Each of these steps were planned and implemented carefully to deliver effective health education intervention.